• Share this on:

 Tip:

-• Use the major market channels of service providers when you are targeting Dutch supermarkets.
+• Use service providers when targeting Dutch supermarkets.
 Their retail programmes and supply contracts may provide some stability, but remember that supermarkets maintain strict rules and do not allow you or your buyer to change supply conditions.

 What is the most interesting channel for you?

 Importers and traders manage the supply chain.
-They will be your most likely channel to enter the Dutch and the European market.
-Which importer is most suitable for your company depends on your product and ambition.
+They are your most likely channel to enter the Dutch and European markets.
+Which importer is most suitable for your company depends on your product, level of organisation and ambition.

-As a foreign supplier, you should check how a business partner operates and with which payment terms.
-Importers that offer fixed prices offer more security than the ones with a minimum price guarantee (mpg).
-But you could also opt for a business relation that is good at representing your company on commission basis.
+As a foreign supplier, you should check how a business partner operates and on what payment terms.
+Importers that offer fixed prices offer more security than those with a minimum price guarantee (MPG).
+You could also select a partner that is good at representing your company on a commission basis.

 Finding potential buyers in the Netherlands is not difficult.
-Most are easy to find on the internet and very accessible, but finding the right one can be more challenging.
-Many buyers have well-established relations, mostly with medium and large suppliers that are directly involved with agricultural production.
-Do not expect every buyer to have a concrete interest in new suppliers.
+Most are easy to find online and are very accessible.
+Finding the right one can be more challenging.
+Many buyers have well-established relations, mostly with medium and large suppliers that are directly involved in agricultural production.
+Do not expect every buyer to be interested in new suppliers.

 Take your time to build relationships.
-To supply large buyers and service suppliers to retailers you must have a uniform and reliable quality, complying with strict requirements in certification and residue limits.
-For exotic and niche fruit and vegetables, you can best approach specialised importers.
+To supply large buyers, service suppliers and retailers, you must offer reliable quality and comply with strict requirements on certification and residue limits.
+For exotic and niche fruits and vegetables, you can best approach specialised importers.

 The companies that are most eager to buy your product are not always the most reliable.
-These ‘quick traders’ can provide you with an interesting profit on the spot market, but do not always invest in a structural business relation.
-This means they are less motivated to solve an issue together and pose more risks for your company.
+These ‘quick traders’ may provide you with an interesting profit on the spot market, but do not always invest in a structural business relationship.
+This means they are less motivated to solve an issue together, making them a bigger risk for your company.

 Tips:

-3. What competition do you face on the Dutch fresh produce market?
+3. What competition do you face on the Dutch fresh fruit and vegetables market?

-Many large growers export to the Netherlands from counter-seasonal producing countries, such as Peru and South Africa.
-Competition is fierce, but there are always opportunities for professional suppliers that have an interesting and compliant product.
-For a steady presence on the market, expect to work closely together with importers or integrate your supply chain.
+Competition is fierce in the Netherlands, but there are always opportunities for professional suppliers that have interesting, compliant products.
+To maintain a steady presence on the market, expect to work closely with importers or integrate your supply chain.

 Which countries are you competing with?

-AvocadosBananasTable grapesOrangesMangoes (incl. mangosteen and guava)Blueberries & other berries of the Vaccinium genus
+AvocadosBananasTable grapesOrangesMangoes (incl. mangosteen and guava)Blueberries & other Vaccinium berries

 Source: ITC Trade Map

-The growth of Peruvian fresh export has been incredible.
-The agricultural area has been extended with major irrigation projects, such as near the villages of Majes and Olmos.
-This has made it possible for companies to increase the production volume of several different fruits.
-The strong supply from Peru regularly results in lower prices in Europe.
+The growth of Peruvian fresh exports has been incredible in the past decade.
+Major irrigation projects have been developed, for example near the villages of Majes and Olmos.
+These have made it possible for companies to increase production of several fruits.
+Strong supply from Peru regularly results in lower prices in Europe.
 This makes it difficult for other countries to compete in the same season.

-Peru has proven their capacity to produce large volumes and generally good quality for the European market.
-But with the current volumes it will be difficult to keep up the same growth rate.
+Peru has proven its capacity to produce large volumes and good quality for the European market.
+Despite the distance, shipping lines manage to reach the port of Rotterdam in two or three weeks.

-Oranges are by far South Africa’s biggest citrus type, accounting for roughly 60% of the citrus exports.
-The most exported variety is the Valencia orange, followed by the Navel variety.
-For most fruits the cultivation area is more or less stable.
-The area for blueberries, Valencia oranges, lemons and soft citrus has increased over the past few years, while avocados, table grapes and Navel oranges stayed nearly the same.
+Oranges are by far South Africa’s biggest citrus type, accounting for roughly 60% of citrus exports.
+The most-exported variety is the Valencia orange, followed by the Navel variety.
+For most fruits, the cultivation area has been more or less stable.
+There has been a gradual growth in the planted area for lemons, midseason Valencia oranges, nectarines and cherries.
+The area of blueberry cultivation has also increased significantly, but it was stable from 2020 to 2023.

-The growing exports can be partly attributed to higher yields.
+South Africa’s success can be attributed to large, professional companies and increasing yields.
 South African growers have many years of experience and are at the forefront of implementing new technology.
-Precision farming with drones and artificial intelligence helps farmers to produce more with less water and less land.
-This is an advantage that will secure South Africa’s position in fresh exports.
+Precision farming with drones and artificial intelligence helps farmers produce more with less water and land.
+This advantage will secure South Africa’s position in fresh exports.

 Tip: